-The service recognises and acknowledges the broad range of information sources including statutory documentation that is referred to and referenced either directly or indirectly in the development of policies and procedures.
+The service acknowledges the need for ongoing policy development and review.
+This includes recognizing the broad range of information sources including statutory documentation that is referred to and referenced either directly or indirectly in the development of policies and procedures.